smachefert/Omeka-S-module-ExtractOcr/README.md

     git clone git@github.com:bubdxm/Omeka-S-module-ExtractOcr.git "ExtractOcr"
 ```

-- Take care to rename the folder ""ExtractOcr".
+- Take care to rename the folder "ExtractOcr".
 - Install it from the admin → Modules → Extract Ocr -> install
 - Extract OCR automaticaly allows the upload of XML files.

 Using the Extract OCR module
 ---------------------------